 Entanglement in the World’s Becoming and the Doing of New Materialist Inquiry

 This book engages intimately in encounters of various kinds, some drawn from the author’s everyday life, some from the research projects she has engaged in over several decades, and some from others’ research.
-It works at the interface of living- and writing-as-inquiry, delving into the rich seam of conceptual possibilities opened up by Deleuze & Guattari and Barad, and by new materialist inquiry more broadly.
-It brings not just words to the task, but also art, photos, movement, memories, bodies, sound, touch, things.
+It works at the interface of living- and writing-as-inquiry, delving into the rich seam of conceptual possibilities opened up by Deleuze and Guattari, and Barad, and by new materialist inquiry more broadly.
+It brings not just words to the task, but also art, photopraphs, movement, memories, bodies, sound, touch, things.

 It delves into the ways in which the entangled dynamics of social, material and semiotic flows and forces make up the diffractive movements through which life emerges, assembles itself, and endures.
 New materialist concepts, as they are explored here, offer new and emergent approaches to life itself, and to ways in which we might research our lives as they are intricately enfolded in the life of the earth.